 Unfortunately, choking is an all too common emergency.
-It can be difficult to recognise as coughing, retching and reverse sneezing all cause a dog to look like they have something stuck in their throat.
+It can be difficult to recognize as coughing, retching, and reverse sneezing all cause a dog to look like they have something stuck in their throat.

-However, a dog that does have something stuck in their gullet will show symptoms that are distinct from other issues, they include;
+However, a dog that does have something stuck in its gullet will show symptoms that are distinct from other issues, they include;